jianlin-cheng/ETSAM/README.md

 python etsam.py <input_tomogram> \
     --post-process \
     --post-process-min-slices 5 \
-    --output_dir <output directory to store the predictions>
+    --output-dir <output directory to store the predictions>
 ```

 Reducing the number of slices will remove only smaller noise blobs and increasing it will remove larger noise blobs.